 QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practised and implemented.
 2.2.3 Child Protection Child Safety and Protection (effective Jan 2026) Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.
-Management, educators and staff are aware of their roles and responsibilities regarding child safety, including the need to identify and respond to every child at risk of abuse or neglect QUALITY AREA 5: RELATIONSHIPS WITH CHILDREN 5.1.1 Positive educator to child interactions Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.
+Management, educators and staff are aware of their roles and responsibilities regarding child safety, including the need to identify and respond to every child at risk of abuse or neglect

-EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS S.162A Child protection training S.165 Offence to inadequately supervise children S.165A Offence relating to children leaving the education and care service premises unauthorised (WA Services only)
+QUALITY AREA 5: RELATIONSHIPS WITH CHILDREN , , Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.

-S.166 Offence to use inappropriate discipline S.167 Offence relating to protection of children from harm and hazards 82 Environment to be free from tobacco, vaping devices, vaping substances, drugs and alcohol 83 Staff members and family day care educators not to be affected by alcohol or drugs 84 Awareness of child protection law 99 Children leaving the education and care service premises 102AAB Safe arrival of children policies and procedures 102AAC Risk assessment for the purposes of safe arrival of children policies and procedures 102B Transport risk assessment must be conducted before service transports child 102C Conduct of risk assessment for transporting of children by the education and care service 102D Authorisation for service to transport children 102E Children embarking a means of transport-centre-based service 102F Children disembarking a means of transport-centre-based service 103 Premises, furniture and equipment to be safe, clean and in good repair 104 Fencing 105 Furniture, materials and equipment 106 Laundry and hygiene facilities 109 Toilet and hygiene facilities 115 Premises designed to facilitate supervision 122 Educators must be working directly with children to be included in ratios 123 Educator to child ratios- centre based services 136 First aid qualifications 145 Staff record 149 Volunteers and students 155 Interactions with children 162 Health information to be kept in enrolment record 167 Record of service's compliance 168 (2)(h) Education and care services must have policies and procedures - Providing a child safe environment 168(2)(ha) The safe use of digital technologies and online environments at the service · · · · · · · · · · · · · · · · · · ·
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS S.162A Child protection training S.165 Offence to inadequately supervise children S.166 Offence to use inappropriate discipline S.167 Offence relating to protection of children from harm and hazards 82 Environment to be free from tobacco, vaping devices, vaping substances, drugs and alcohol 83 Staff members and family day care educators not to be affected by alcohol or drugs 84 Awareness of child protection law 97 Emergency and evacuation procedures 99 Children leaving the education and care service premises 102AAB Safe arrival of children policies and procedures 102AAC Risk assessment for the purposes of safe arrival of children policies and procedures 102B Transport risk assessment must be conducted before service transports child 102C Conduct of risk assessment for transporting of children by the education and care service 102D Authorisation for service to transport children 102E Children embarking a means of transport-centre-based service 102F Children disembarking a means of transport-centre-based service 103 Premises, furniture and equipment to be safe, clean and in good repair 104 Fencing 105 Furniture, materials and equipment 106 Laundry and hygiene facilities 109 Toilet and hygiene facilities 115 Premises designed to facilitate supervision 122 Educators must be working directly with children to be included in ratios

-170 Policies and procedures to be followed 171 Policies and procedures to be kept available 172 Notification of change to policies or procedure 175 Prescribed information to be notified to regulatory authority
+123 Educator to child ratios- centre based services 136 First aid qualifications 145 Staff record 149 Volunteers and students 155 Interactions with children 162 Health information to be kept in enrolment record 167 Record of service's compliance 168 (2)(h) Education and care services must have policies and procedures - Providing a child safe environment 168(2)(ha) The safe use of digital technologies and online environments at the service 170 Policies and procedures to be followed 171 Policies and procedures to be kept available 172 Notification of change to policies or procedure 175 Prescribed information to be notified to Regulatory Authority 358 Working with children check to be read